 Drawing on her performance experience, teaching expertise, and research efforts Doreen Rao's Choral Music Experience

-concept of music performance as music education serves as the theoretical foundation of her influential publications including her choral textbooks and her extensive choral music series which she advises and edits for Boosey & Hawkes.
+concept of music performance as music education serves as the theoretical foundation of her influential publications including her choral textbooks and her extensive choral music series which she advised and edited for Boosey & Hawkes from 1987 until 2018.
 Dedicated to the art of choral singing and the future of music education, Doreen Rao founded the CME Institute for Choral Teacher Education, an international professional development and research center for teachers, conductors, scholars, and composers.

 Dr. Rao is the recipient of numerous honors and awards including the 1997 Phi Mu Alpha Sinfonia National Citation for her significant and lasting contribution to the cause of American music..
 She has been honored by the YWCA as Outstanding Leader in the Arts and Culture, by her colleagues of the American Choral Directors Association for her commitment to choral excellence, and by a CBS television documentary calling her musical achievements "extraordinary".